Guy Montgomery's Guy Mont-Spelling Bee (Australian TV series): The Buzz Round

 The Buzz Round refers to the fast-paced round where words based on the chosen theme are spelled in a rapid-fire manner.
 The guest that is in last place, or chosen by Montgomery among those tied in last place, chooses one of four categories provided by Montgomery to start the round.
 Once the round starts, the guest who hits the buzzer first is given an opportunity to spell the word.
 Each word is worth one point, but the guest is docked one point if their spelling is incorrect.
+Beginning in season 3, if a defending champion had won at least the previous two episodes, they were handicapped by having multiple buzzers (equal to their number of previous wins), where the active buzzer would alternate between questions.

 The amount of time given in this round varies with each episode.
-The round ends once the voice of the spelling gods utters the words, "Stop spelling!"
+The round and game ends once the voice of the Spelling Gods utters the words, "Stop spelling!"
+However, if a contestant has buzzed in as the Spelling Gods have proclaimed the end of the game, they may finish the word.

 End of episode

 At the end of each episode, the player with the highest score is declared the winner and is given a giant novelty ticket to appear in the next episode.
 In the event of a tie, a sudden-death word is given.
 Conversely, the guest (and in the event of a tied last place, guests) with the lowest score are gently applauded as they walk to the "Dunce's Corner" to wear the dreaded dunce cap.

+Montgomery ends each episode with a recurring sign-off in which he gives himself a new name, accompanied by a humorous explanation for the name.